What is an exit interview?

 The interview is conducted in person, over the phone, emails and through sending a questionnaire to the employee to register their response.
 As a practice, an interactive method is usually implemented to conduct the exit interviews.

-Exit interview questions
+15 Industry-tested Exit interview Questions

 Exit interview questions may be different for different organizations, but these questions are most effective when they are a mixture of both open ended questions and closed ended questions.
-These questions invite the employees to express their opinions about the time they spent in the organization and helps the organization collect insights.
+These questions invite exiting employees to express their opinions about the time they spent in the organization and helps the organization collect insights.

 Even though organizations are expected to be well prepared for such interviews, at the same time the exit interviews shouldn’t appear scripted.
 Therefore, it is very important to structure the exit interviews questions in such a manner that it doesn’t evoke any legal hassles and is able to extract candid responses from the employees.